 Will I have access to modeling and simulation software?

 CTM has a variety of software packages available on its state-of-the-art computational infrastructure.
-Students will have access to Phoenix WinNonlin, NLME, NONMEM, and Trial Simulator (Pharsight) programs at no additional cost.
-Experts from Pharsight will provide "Getting Started" lectures for each of their programs.
+Students will have access to NONMEM, Pumas, and NLME programs at no additional cost.
 Students will also need R (freeware) program.

 I am very interested in the MS in Pharmacometrics program, but didn't see anything about physiological-based pharmacokinetic modeling (PBPK).
 Will you talk about PBPK related theory and modeling software in any of your courses?